Spoon Jackson - A Poet 41 years in Prison is Seeking Redemption

 A petition for commutation was sent to the Governor of California in 2014 together with many support letters from his wide friend network in many countries.

 Spoon has been involved in every kind of positive program prison offered.
-He discovered himself as a writer in the mid 80's; developed his writing skills through study and hard work; created a writing practice that includes world wide publication; challenged himself in other art forms; became a writing teacher himself – as an aide in education classes at a number of California prisons, in Arts In Corrections classes at CSP-Sacramento, and through formal and informal collaboration with dozens of professors and students in many states and countries.
+He discovered himself as a writer in the mid 80's; and has developed a writing practice that includes world wide publication.
+He's become a writing teacher himself – as an aide in education classes at a number of California prisons, in Arts In Corrections classes, and through collaboration with dozens of professors and students in many states and other countries.
 By teaching, he has helped other people discover their own path.

 Without seeing an end of his time in prison, Spoon wrote in an article in SF Gate, 2006: